luxumbra/daoism-dapp/README.md

 ### Solution

+Can be viewed at https://daoism.luxumbra.dev

 - Project was bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 - CSS framework used is Chakra UI
 - Using Chakra UIs Toast for giving feedback to the user or logging errors to the console.
 Would like to hook into Sentry or HoneyBadger for catching & tracking exceptions.
 - `<Mint />` & `<Transfer />` components in place with forms & validation using Formik library.
   - The token used is called dApp, on Rinkeby.
 I created it using [ThirdWeb](https://thirdweb.com/).
 Contract: [0x85DEf9F64609DF4ef0c2b88D0aEC8298C78156F9](https://rinkeby.etherscan.io/address/0x85def9f64609df4ef0c2b88d0aec8298c78156f9).
-To test the minting, you will need your wallet to be whitelisted and you'll need a balance to be able to use the Transfer function.
-- Uses Vercel & Github actions for Continuous Integration
+- Github actions for Continuous Integration, deploying to Fleek IPFS
-- Uses `@react/testing-library and Jest - _currently only using stubs for the tests but things should be correctly configured for when I get to them_
+- Uses `@react/testing-library and Jest - Some basic tests written
-- [Coveralls](https://coveralls.io) integration - coverage of (currently non-existent) tests can be seen on the Coveralls [project page](https://coveralls.io/github/luxumbra/daoism-dapp)
+- [Coveralls](https://coveralls.io) integration - coverage of tests can be seen on the Coveralls [project page](https://coveralls.io/github/luxumbra/daoism-dapp)
-- Snyk Security integration
+- Snyk Security integration for vulnerability checking of dependencies.

-- Set default contract for minting & transfer to WAFFLE (Rinkeby) for Daoism to test.
+### Issues I had

+I have not used testing libraries before and _really_ wanted to take this opportunity to learn an important skill I have not gotten to learning yet.
+I ran into issues with even the simplest test not passing in most files - ~~I am pretty sure it is a typescript / jest config issue~~ I spent hours trawling SO and googling for solutions and turns out NextJS can be a pain when testing ESM.
+A friend took a look at my config, couldn't see any issues and suggested trying [Vite](https://vitejs.dev/).
+So I stripped out NextJS and the app now uses Vite.
+Tests now run without issue but due to my fruitless rabbithole of NextJS & Jest issues I have not written any meaningful tests...yet.

+Thanks for the opportunity to do this.
+Successful or not in my application, the process has been amazing and while trying to get some bonus points (and probably taking too long), I have fallen down a new rabbithole :rabbit: and look forward to seeing my coverage go from red to green. :green_heart:

-## Getting Started
+## Getting started

 First, install the things: